 For this study, we reviewed gifted and talented program student enrollment data from the twenty largest school districts that were also examined in a recent report, utilizing CRDC data, produced by the US Department of Education (2012).
 According to the CRDC variable definitions (US Department of Education 2010), gifted and talented programs are defined as "Programs during regular school hours offered to students because of unusually high academic ability or aptitude or a specialized talent or aptitude" (p.
 34).
 Descriptive statistical data of the racial composition of each school district's student enrollment and their gifted and talented program enrollment were obtained to examine the representation of African American males in gifted education.
-As shown in Table 1, for the twenty largest school districts, we examined the African American male enrollment in the school district, the percentage of African American males enrolled in the school district, the number of African American males enrolled in gifted and talented programs, the percentage of African American males in gifted and talented programs among the total population of African American males in the school district, and the percentage of African American males enrolled in gifted and talented programs (which shows the percentage of African American males in gifted and talented programs compared to the total number of students in gifted and talented programs).
+As shown in Table 1, for the twenty largest school districts, we examined the African American male enrollment in the school district, the percentage of African American males enrolled in the school district, the number of African American males enrolled in gifted and talented programs are defined and talented programs among the total population of African American males in the school district, and the percentage of African American males enrolled in gifted and talented programs (which shows the percentage of African American males enrolled in gifted and talented programs (which shows the percentage of African American males in gifted and talented programs compared to the total number of students in gifted and talented programs).